-By Gary Zandstra • May 20, 2016 This article is provided by Gary Zandstra.com.
-I was at an event recently where the mix was, shall we say, less than spectacular.
+By Gary Zandstra • January 15, 2019 Image courtesy of hanmaili I was at an event recently where the mix was, shall we say, less than spectacular.
 But it also wasn’t horrible.
 Let’s just say it was a little above bad and a little less than O.K.
 In reality it was mainly one thing that was really grating on my nerves: every time the lead singer would really get into his mic, some level distortion would occur.
 I wanted to get up and go back to the mix position and turn the gain down on the preamp!
+This article is provided by Gary Zandstra.com.
 What I have found in situations like this is that the person mixing; 1) Has an ego problem and is not open to suggestions; 2) About 70 percent of the time achieves a reasonably good mix, but when something changes or goes awry has no ability to correct or fix the problem; 4) Knows little about the basics of sound; 5) Turns out to be a musician who wasn’t good enough to be on stage.
 (Sorry!)
 Now before all of my musician friends jump all over me, let me say that some of the best mixes I’ve heard were put together by accomplished musicians that turned sound operators because they loved mixing.
 The big issue is a lack of understanding of the basics.
 I mean, come on, and gain structure 101!
 If the gain structure issue was fixed in the situation I mentioned above, I would say the mix would have been much better than acceptable.
 I know that it’s sexier to play with effects, work the EQ, and add dynamics… But really, if we don’t have the basics down, the only thing that will be consistent about our mixes is that they will be hit or miss on a consistent basis.
 Here are two very basic things to always keep in mind: 1) Understand the essentials of gain structure.
 There are many articles written on this, available right here on ProSoundWeb.
 2) Use the right mic, and put it in the right position.
 This requires an understanding of pickup patterns, the differences between condenser and dynamic mics, and also where to place them on instruments.
 My current pet peeve is the sound operator who mics the clarinet with the mic up riding the bell!
 There is something about that nasally tin whistle sound that happens when close mic’ing that bell that makes my hair stand on end!
 Anyway, simply doing these two things help us deliver solid mix on a consistent basis.
 It’s a matter of the basics!
-Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
-He’s also contributed numerous articles to ProSoundWeb over the past decade.
-More PSW Church Sound posts by Gary Zandstra: Testing Cables Is Essential To Solid Church Sound System Performance Two Simple Yet Vital Tools Of The Trade For Church Sound Operators About Gary Gary Zandstra Consultant, Dan Vos Construction, Writer for Worship Facilities and ProSoundWeb Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
+About Gary Gary Zandstra Consultant, Dan Vos Construction, Writer for Worship Facilities and ProSoundWeb Gary Zandstra has worked in church production and as an AV systems integrator for more than 35 years.
 He’s also contributed numerous articles to ProSoundWeb over the past decade. http://garyzandstra.com Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Church Sound Engineer Gary Zandstra Mixing Technician Techniques Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.